anshika-kashyap/anshika-kashyap/README.md

 I am a Brand Identity Designer, a Certified Data Analyst and a Final Year College Student, pursuing Bachelor Of Commerce.
 I enjoy working with data but my real interest lies in design.

 Whenever I work with data, it's based on logic and structures, but my design is driven by my raw intuition and visual experimentation.
 Designing is what I am doing currently and actively as a freelancer, and data is something I use in each step of design.
+About design, though my designing skills has a wide range, my forte is luxury and simplicity based brand designing while keeping the brand and audience demand in mind.

 I would like to say that data and design looks good when blended, but separately, they tell stories no one wants you to know!